Are you seeing the ERR_CONNECTION_REFUSED error when trying to access a website or when viewing a website resource using your browser’s Inspect tool?

 By flushing your DNS cache, you will get the very latest information about a website, including its new domain name or address.

-To help you out, we have created a complete guide on how to clear your DNS cache for Mac, Windows, and Google Chrome.
+ipconfig /flushdns, which some users will find advanced.
+To help you out, we have created a complete guide on how to clear your DNS cache for macOS, Microsoft Windows, and Google Chrome.

 Reset the TCP/IP Settings

 Finally, if there’s a problem with how your internet connection is configured, then renewing your TCP and IP protocol will return the connection to its default settings, which may solve the problem.